Muralidhar3/Vending_Machine/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

     prediction <- rxPredict(pricingModel, data = inputExample)
     ```

-4. Highlight all of the script in the file, right-click and select **Execute In Interactive**
+4. Highlight all of the script in the file, right-click and select **Execute In Interactive**.

 5. On the **Variable Explorer** tab, expand the **prediction** variable and observe the price the model suggested to use for purchasing the coconut water for input of a 30-year-old female: